stickyvalentine/stickyvalentine.github.io/_posts/2018-11-30-accidentally-turing-complete.md

 |-----|-----|-----|-----|-----|-----|-----|-----|
 |  0  |  1  |  1  |  0  |  1  |  1  |  1  |  0  |

+So, a 1 surrounded by 1's becomes a 0 in the next iteration.

 In this patern, the absense of a value is considered 0.
 So a string containing a single 1 is thought to be flanked by on either side by infinite invisible 0's.
 It's unnecessary to evaluate all of these 0's because any group of 3 0's resolves to a 0.
-Until you get to number that *is* or is adjacent to a 1, everything is 0's.
+Until you get to a number that *is* or is adjacent to a 1, everything is 0's.

 `001`<br>
 `011`<br>